What is a Chromosome? Type, Discover, Functions, Structure

 At one point, each metaphase chromosome is narrow and appears constricted.
 It is known as primary constriction.
 Its position is constant for a given chromosome and is used as a feature of identification.
 Primary constriction divides the chromosomes into two arms.

-outer dense Proteinaceous layer (Lateral element): 20-40 nm thick.
+Outer dense Proteinaceous layer (Lateral element): 20-40 nm thick.

 The middle layer or central element of low density – 15-50 nm thick and structureless.